lancopku/simNet/README.md

 You need to download pre-trained Resnet152 model from [torchvision](https://github.com/pytorch/vision) for both training and evaluation.

+You can have a look at https://github.com/s-gupta/visual-concepts to get topic words
 ### Training a simNet model
 Now we can train our simNet model with